YoelMonsalve/neat-matrix-library/README.md

 ```

 This will clean everything (`*.o`,`*.ex`,`*.a`) and will leave the library folder in a clean state.

+# Makefile

+We provide a Makefile to compile the library, in a Unix-like environment.
+Use

+- `make build`, or `make dist` to build the objects and library file.
+- `make examples` to produces the executables for examples.
+- `make tests` to produces the executables for tests.
+- `make clean` to clean everything (`*.o`,`*.a`, `lib`,`obj`, and executables) and leave the library folder in a clean state.
+- `make` to compile everything.

+A good idea to start is just to type `make` if you are running by the first time, or `make clean && make` if you are running after a previous failed compilation.

 # How to use the library